Cape Fear region facing moderate to severe drought conditions

 “They will go and work on other things throughout the day while that pile burns.
 They’ll mow the grass, they’ll run up the street, run some errands,” said Jackson.

-“You can start seeing the municipal demand pick up, so we are starting in that phase of, yeah, really kind of more concerning, uh levels of drought,” said Albertin.
+“You can start seeing the municipal demand pick up, so we are starting in that phase of more concerning levels of drought,” said Albertin.

-This map provided by the Department of Environmental Quality shows extreme drought conditions in red and here in the cape fear the conditions are moderate to severe.
+In a map provided by the Department of Environmental Quality shows extreme drought conditions in red, and in the WWAY coverage, several counties are in the severe draught level.

 Drought couldn’t come at a worse time, for nurseries like the busy Bloomin Crazy plant nursery in Leland.